zzolo/zzolo.github.com/pages/cv.md

 ## Summary

-* Telling data-driven stories as the Interactive News Developer at [MinnPost](http://www.minnpost.com/) implementing news applications and data visualizations, mostly in Javascript.
+* Telling data-driven stories as the Interactive News Developer at [MinnPost](http://www.minnpost.com/) and creating news applications and data visualizations.
-* Built web applications for community engagement as an inaugural 2011 Fellow at [Code for America](http://codeforamerica.org), working in Python and Node.js, with a focus on agile, test-driven development.
+* Built web applications for community engagement as an inaugural 2011 Fellow at [Code for America](http://codeforamerica.org), with a focus on agile, test-driven development.
 * Co-authored a book entitled [Mapping with Drupal](http://shop.oreilly.com/product/0636920021230.do) published by O'Reilly Media.
+* Exploring the connection of art, hardware, code, and community through projects like [Lacu](http://code.minnpost.com/minnpost-lacu/) and [Lumiere](http://lumiere.lighting/).
+* Organized many events and communities and founded local groups including [Open Twin Cities](http://opentwincities.org/), the [Twin Cities Data Visualization](http://www.meetup.com/Twin-Cities-Visualization-Group/) group, and [Free Geek Twin Cities](http://freegeektwincities.org/).
-* Managed a small web team as well as sustainably upgraded and fully restructured the resource library built on [Drupal](http://drupal.org) in my position as Web Manager at [Shelter Centre](http://sheltercentre.org/), a small NGO in Geneva, Switzerland.
+* Managed a small web team as well as sustainably upgraded and fully restructured the resource library as the Web Manager at [Shelter Centre](http://sheltercentre.org/), a small NGO in Geneva, Switzerland.
-* Co-founded and current organizer of [Open Twin Cities](http://opentwincities.org/), a group focused on creating a better citizen and government collaborative experience in the Twin Cities through technology.
-* Co-founded [Free Geek Twin Cities](http://freegeektwincities.org/), a Free Geek chapter aimed at reducing e-waste and bridging the digital divide in the Minneapolis area.
-* Presented on Drupal and mapping at [DrupalCons](http://drupalcon.org) in Chicago, Copenhagen, and Paris.
-* Architected and implemented Drupal solutions as a Lead Developer at [Trellon](http://www.trellon.com/) for large non-profits including the Jane Goodall Institute, Mozilla, and InterAction.

 ## Professional experience